neveranyart/weaver/README.md

 2. A `handle` value on the route definition with the same identifier.

 > [!WARNING]
-> - `DelayedOutlet` checks for `handle.identifier` of each match and throws error when isn't found.
+> - `DelayedOutlet` checks for `handle.identifier` of last route match and throws error when isn't found.
 > - **Mismatching the identifier will cause `Pipeline` to not own the route, staying in limbo.**

 | Prop | Type | Required | Description |